 Breakups are never easy.
 The pain of being rejected by someone you've formed a bond with can be excruciating and very, very hard to get over.
 Luckily, not every breakup is quite as bad as others- if it's done properly and respectfully, the pain of heartbreak can be somewhat alleviated, and the ex-couple may even be able to reconnect as Amicable Exes.
 Then there are these breakups.

 No warning will be given.
 No concern will be had for the feelings of the person being dumped.
 There may not even be any explanation.
-Worst of all, it will be done over text message, making the act as distant and easy as possible for the dumper but as unfair and disrespectful as possible for the person being dumped.
+Worst of all, it will be done over text message, email or some other impersonal means, making the act as distant and easy as possible for the dumper but as unfair and disrespectful as possible for the person being dumped.
 It's inherently one-sided, with the dumper only caring about themselves.

 The key is that the breakup is done in the most convenient way possible for the dumper, requiring no effort or time on their part, requiring only that they pick up a phone or, perhaps, spend five minutes writing an email.
 What matters more than the mode of delivery is that it's kept quick, simple and informal.
 Any form of breakup that can occur instantly through the use of technology is acceptable, so long as the couple could not physically talk in person and the mode of delivery only benefits the dumper.
 For this reason, this trope can be both compared and contrasted to a "Dear John" Letter, which is kept formal and icy and often occurs to end a long-distance relationship.
 However, a breakup letter can work if kept short, blunt, and unprovoked.